SpiNNakerManchester/spinnaker_proxy/README.md

 Warnings
 --------

 The proxy will only forward SCP and boot commands.
-To send/recieve SDP packets to/from a machine you should communicate directly with the machine, bypassing the proxy.
+To send/receive SDP packets to/from a machine you should communicate directly with the machine, bypassing the proxy.

-The proxy server will behave oddly if mutliple proxy clients attempt to connect.
+The proxy server will behave oddly if multiple proxy clients attempt to connect.

-The proxy client will behave oddly if mutliple applications attempt to connect.
+The proxy client will behave oddly if multiple applications attempt to connect.